 CHARLES EAMER KEMPE (1837-1907)

-Pair of Gothic Revival stained glass church windows each leaded with hand painted stained glass depicting angels with peacock feather wings and richly decorative robes.
+Pair of Gothic Revival church windows each leaded with hand painted stained glass depicting angels with peacock feather wings and richly decorative robes.
 The lower panels are of architectural tracery, each with inscriptions.

 “And the wine is blood he maketh, yet no faithful heart it shaketh,